jorgerebe/f1-strategy-optimization/README.md

 ### Reward Functions

 The reward function is a critical element in a reinforcement learning system.
-Is the only signal the agent can use to know how well it is performing, so it is critical to design a good reward function and consider a couple of them and see what is the one with which better results are achieved.
+It is the only signal the agent can use to know how well it is performing, so it is critical to design a good reward function and consider a couple of them and see what is the one with which better results are achieved.

 #### Common elements to all the reward functions